 Wapiti Aviation’s Piper Navajo Chieftan clipped a tall tree as the pilot tried to get in under the heavy cloud for a landing in High Prairie.
 In the darkness, the aircraft smashed into more trees, tearing its wings off.
-The fuselage then flipped and slammed into the ground, ripping open like a sardine can and coming to rest upside down.
+The fuselage flipped and slammed into the ground, ripping open like a sardine can.
+The plane came to rest upside down.

 Archambault and his police escort were sitting at the back of the plane, where the luggage was stowed.
 Suitcases flew everywhere as the fuselage plowed into the deep snow and frozen earth like a missile, burying Constable Deschamps.
 The officer was suffocating.
 Using his bare hands, Archambault dug frantically to get him some air.